-The proportion of the Group's loan portfolio which comprises NPEs is elevated and there can be no assurance that the Group will be able to reduce the level of its NPEs at the current rate.
-As at 30 June 2021, the Group had recognised impairment loss allowances of €2.1 billion and had NPEs of €4.4 billion.
-The Group's loan portfolio may be adversely impacted by the adverse economic impacts of the Covid-19 pandemic which may increase the proportion of the Group's loan portfolio designated as NPEs.
+The proportion of the Group's loan portfolio which comprises NPEs is elevated and there can be no assurance that the Group will be able to continue reducing the level of its NPEs at the current rate.
+As at 30 June 2022, the Group had recognised impairment loss allowances of €1.9 billion and had NPEs of €4.2 billion.
+The Group's loan portfolio may be adversely impacted by the adverse economic impacts of the Covid-19 pandemic, war in Ukraine and wider macro-economic factors, which may increase the proportion of the Group's loan portfolio designated as NPEs.
 Furthermore, the Group's ability to reduce the level of its NPEs is dependent on its ability to restructure and/or rehabilitate these loans in addition to its early engagement activities for early arrears cases or loans experiencing potential financial distress.
 The willingness and ability of delinquent or defaulting borrowers to agree to a voluntary restructuring of their loans is materially dependent on the stability of the global economy, particularly the Irish economy and the real estate market, and an effective and efficient regulatory insolvency and foreclosure process in Ireland (e.g. requirements of the Code of Conduct on Mortgage Arrears (the CCMA), insolvency legislation, court processes and bankruptcy proceedings, none of which are factors within the Group's control).